adithyapaib/downloadTimeCalculator/README.md

 #### Please make sure you are committing your changes to the right branch
 #### If you PR to the wrong branch then there will be merge conflicts !!!
-For any Queries pls reach me via https://www.linkedin.com/in/adithyapaib/
+For any Queries you can reach me via https://www.linkedin.com/in/adithyapaib/

 ## Demo
 https://adithyapaib.github.io/downloadTimeCalculator/